nicl/nicl.github.com/_posts/2012-05-24-developers-and-drupal.md

 Like me, the young developer will go through some changes in their early career.
 For me personally over the last year this has meant:

 * I have become a better PHP programmer, learning the basics of OOP and other newer PHP features such as namespaces, and generally having written and been exposed to more code than at year's start;
-* I have become aware of a wider range of technologies and approaches, from Symphony and other leading PHP frameworks, to other languages and paradigms such as Ruby, Clojure (and associated functional programming), and the growing importance of Javascript even for the backend;
+* I have become aware of a wider range of technologies and approaches, from Symfony and other leading PHP frameworks, to other languages and paradigms such as Ruby, Clojure (and associated functional programming), and the growing importance of Javascript even for the backend;

 These changes have prompted a new perspective.
 In short, the world is bigger than before and Drupal has become correspondingly smaller, less impressive, and less exciting.
 All of this is, to some extent, inevitable for the younger (by which is meant less experienced) developer.
 But there are a number of reasons why Drupal might particularly begin to struggle to keep talented individuals.